Customising your themes and palettes

 theme(axis.ticks = element_blank(),

-# The part before "=" determines what element of plot will be modified.
+# The part before "=" determines what element of the plot will be modified.

 # The part after "=" determines what to do with the element.
 In this case, I'll hide it.